alpacahq/samplealgo01/tutorial.md

 you want to add such logic to this, it will be a bit hard with cron style.

 ### Heroku free
-Heroku offers this free-tier that can run this simple program for you.
+Heroku, a cloud platform designed with app hosting in mind, offers a free tier that can run this simple program for you.
 What is important to understand is that you need to set it up as a "worker" process since this is a long-running process.

 First, set up your heroku account if you haven't.
-Then create an App in the account.
+Then, create an App in the account.

 ![Create App](https://cdn.pbrd.co/images/HrJxZNGQ.png)